Tulsa vs. Memphis NCAA Football Odds, Plays and Insights | October 9, 2021

 Memphis Stats and Trends

-- So far this year Memphis has one win against the spread.

-- The Tigers covered the spread in their only game when underdogs by 3.5 points or more.
+- The Tigers have been underdogs by 3.5 points or more once this season and covered the spread.

-- Memphis' games this year have gone over the total in two out of four opportunities (50%).
+- Memphis' games this season have hit the over on two of four set point totals (50%).

-- The Tigers put up four more points per game (37.4) than the Golden Hurricane give up (33.4).
+- The Tigers put up 37.4 points per game, four more than the Golden Hurricane surrender (33.4).

-- Memphis is 0-1 against the spread and 2-0 overall in games when it puts up more than 33.4 points.

-- When Memphis amasses more than 396.8 yards, the team is 0-3 against the spread and 2-2 overall.
+- In games that Memphis churns out more than 396.8 yards, the team is 0-3 against the spread and 2-2 overall.

 - The Tigers have turned the ball over one more time (7 total) than the Golden Hurricane have forced a turnover (6) this season.